bagder/http2-explained/en/part6.md

 This makes HTTP repetitive.
 When a client asks for many resources from the same server, like images from a web page, there will be a large series of requests that all look almost identical.
 A series of almost identical somethings begs for compression.

 While the number of objects per web page has increased (as mentioned earlier), the use of cookies and the size of the requests have also kept growing over time.
-Cookies also need to be included in all requests, typically the same ones every time.
+Cookies also need to be included in all requests, often the same ones in multiple requests.

 The HTTP 1.1 request sizes have actually gotten so large that they sometimes end up larger than the initial TCP window, which makes them very slow to send as they need a full round-trip to get an ACK back from the server before the full request has been sent.
 This is another argument for compression.